tcltk/tcl/doc/markdown/define.md

 **variable** ?*-slotOperation*? ?*name ...*?
 : This slot (see [Slotted definitions] below) arranges for each of the named variables to be automatically made available in the methods, constructor and destructor declared by the class being defined.
 Each variable name must not have any namespace separators and must not look like an array access.
 All variables will be actually present in the namespace of the instance object on which the method is executed.
 Note that the variable lists declared by a superclass or subclass are completely disjoint, as are variable lists declared by instances; the list of variable names is just for methods (and constructors and destructors) declared by this class.
 By default, this slot works by appending.

-    If in a private definition context (see the **private** definition command, below), this slot manipulates the list of private variable bindings for this class.
-In a private variable binding, the name of the variable within the instance object is different to the name given in the definition; the name used in the definition is the name that you use to access the variable within the methods of this class, and the name of the variable in the instance namespace has a unique prefix that makes accidental use from other classes extremely unlikely.
+    [If in a private definition context (see the **private** definition command, below), this slot manipulates the list of private variable bindings for this class.
+In a private variable binding, the name of the variable within the instance object is different to the name given in the definition; the name used in the definition is the name that you use to access the variable within the methods of this class, and the name of the variable in the instance namespace has a unique prefix that makes accidental use from other classes extremely unlikely.]{version="TIP500"}

 ## Advanced class configuration options